Resources for Coaches

 You must book a field and/or gym for practises.
 Refer to the Field Booking for information.

-Check the BC Soccer website and SportMedBC also offers a variety of courses (taping, concussion, etc.) which are of value.
-More Information on concussions can also be found here: Concussion guidelines for coaches/trainers.
+Check the BC Soccer website for coaching courses that are available near you.
+If you have questions, contact the SYSA Technical Director.
+SportMedBC also offers a variety of courses (taping, concussion, etc.) which are of value.

 All coaches should familiarize themselves with the resources below, including the Coach’s Tool Kit for the specific age group they are coaching.